Tornado outbreak sequence of May 2019

-The tornado outbreak sequence of May 2019 was a prolonged series of destructive tornadoes and tornado outbreaks affecting the United States over the course of nearly two weeks, producing a total of 400 tornadoes, including 53 significant events (EF2+).
+Between May 17 and 30, 2019, a prolonged series of destructive tornadoes and tornado outbreaks affected the United States, producing a total of 400 tornadoes, including 53 significant events (EF2+).
 Eighteen of these were EF3 tornadoes, spanning over multiple states, including Nebraska, Kansas, Texas, Missouri, Oklahoma, Indiana, Iowa, and Ohio, with additional tornadoes confirmed across a region extending from California to New Jersey.
 Two EF4 tornadoes occurred, one in Dayton, Ohio, and the other in Linwood, Kansas.
 Four tornadoes during this outbreak were fatal, causing a total of eight fatalities.
 The deadliest of these occurred on May 22 near Golden City, Missouri, where an EF3 tornado took three lives, including an elderly couple in their eighties.
-The damaging series of tornadoes that occurred in Indiana and Ohio on the evening of May 27 during this event is sometimes locally referred to as the Memorial Day tornado outbreak of 2019, which became the 4th costliest weather event in Ohio history.
+The damaging series of tornadoes that occurred in Indiana and Ohio on the evening of May 27 during this event is sometimes locally referred to as the Memorial Day tornado outbreak of 2019, which became the fourth costliest weather event in Ohio history.
+The near continuous stream of systems also produced to widespread flash and river flooding, along with damaging winds and large hail.

 Overview

-The final confirmed tornado total from this highly prolific outbreak sequence was 400, including 51 strong tornadoes and two violent tornadoes.
+The final confirmed tornado total from this highly prolific outbreak sequence was 400, including 53 strong tornadoes and two violent tornadoes.
 Tornadoes were confirmed in 23 different states.
 On May 29, the U.S. had its 13th straight day with at least eight tornadoes, which broke the previous record of 11 days straight set in 1980.
 On the day when the record was broken, the U.S. had an average of 27.5 tornadoes per day during the outbreak.
 Only three days during this period did not see an EF3 tornado or stronger.
-An additional two tornadoes were also reported on May 30, after the streak officially ended.

 While numerous tornadoes were confirmed in tornado-prone areas, other tornadoes touched down in areas well outside of these regions, including confirmed touchdowns in California, Oregon, Idaho, Nevada, Arizona, and New Jersey.
 By May 24, the state of Pennsylvania had already exceeded its yearly average number of tornadoes.

-The thunderstorms associated with this outbreak sequence also produced frequent heavy rainfall, sometimes at record levels, on previously-saturated ground across the U.S. and eastern Canada.
+The thunderstorms associated with this outbreak sequence also produced frequent heavy rainfall, sometimes at record levels, on previously saturated ground across the U.S. and eastern Canada.
 This resulted in widespread river and lakeshore flooding and flash flooding, which frequently interfered with emergency crews responding to tornado damage, and also interfered with National Weather Service damage surveys.
 The new precipitation also extended existing flooding along the Mississippi River system to record durations.

 The May 2019 outbreak sequence is remarkable for its unusually low casualty rate relative to the number and intensity of tornadoes.
-Neither of the EF4 tornadoes in this outbreak resulted in a single death, in spite of one tornado being rain-wrapped, never clearly visible, and nearly a mile wide, and the other tornado striking a densely-populated urban area at night.
+Neither of the EF4 tornadoes in this outbreak resulted in a single death, in spite of one tornado being rain-wrapped, never clearly visible, and nearly a mile wide, and the other tornado striking a densely populated urban area at night.
 A seamless forecasting system with nearly 30 minutes of lead time is credited for preventing deaths in these two cases.